CARA-ch/ch-emed-epr/input/pagecontent/guidance_index.md

 - [Guidance: Datatypes](guidance_datatypes.md) for guidance on how to use datatypes, such as CodeableConcept.
 - [Guidance: Medication](guidance_medication.md) for guidance on how to use the Medication resource.
+- [Guidance: Others](guidance_others.md) for other guidances, such as the Patient body weight.